Skip to main content

 Prerequisites

-• MCU Order: The first MCU must be the mainboard, not a toolboard.
+• Primary Device Order: The first MCU must be the mainboard, not a tool board.

-• Firmware Type: Confirm that your FLY mainboard firmware is either USB firmware or USB Bridged CAN firmware.
-This guide does not apply to other types.
+• Firmware Type: Confirm your FLY mainboard firmware is USB firmware or USB to CAN bridge firmware.
+This guide is not applicable to other types.

-• Connection Method: Please connect via SSH first; this operation requires a network connection.
+• Connection Method: Please first connect via SSH.
+This operation requires a network connection.

 Procedure